Empowering youth, families and communities with gender affirming services, training and research.

 Are you in-person or virtual?

 As a part of the Ackerman Institute for the Family, we follow the Institute’s policies.
 Our intakes and other administrative interactions are virtual.
 Clinical services are virtual.
-All community groups, except for our Community Builder and Connected Futures groups (groups for foster care young persons), are back in person.
-Community Builder and Connected Futures group are virtual.
+All community groups are back in person.

 What virtual platforms do you use?